 October 22, 2020

 Refinancing a mortgage can be a solution to simplify bill payments and ease some of your financial burden.
 Whether or not to refinance your mortgage depends on various factors.
-One major one is the reason why you’re considering this option.
-Here are several common reasons:
+Some factors include:

 - Student loans with large payments or high interest rates